← All Neighbourhood Guides

 Transit & Walkability

 Markland Wood is a car-dependent neighbourhood by any measure.
 There is no subway within the neighbourhood itself.
-The nearest stations on Line 2 (Bloor-Danforth) are Islington Station to the east and Kipling Station to the west, each reachable via TTC bus service on Burnhamthorpe Road or Bloor Street West.
-The journey involves a bus ride, potential wait time, and then the full subway run east to downtown, producing a door-to-door commute that most residents describe as 45 to 55 minutes in normal conditions.
+The nearest stations on Line 2 (Bloor-Danforth) are Kipling, the line's western terminus, and Islington, one stop east, reached most directly by TTC bus along Burnhamthorpe Road (such as the 50 Burnhamthorpe) to Kipling Station.
+The journey involves a bus ride, potential wait time, and then the subway run east to downtown, producing a door-to-door commute that most residents describe as 45 to 55 minutes in normal conditions.
 Most households in Markland Wood run two vehicles, and most daily errands are completed by car.

-The trade-off is Highway 427, which provides excellent car connectivity in the other direction: Pearson Airport is typically 15 to 20 minutes in normal traffic.
+The trade-off is Highway 427, which provides excellent car connectivity in the other direction: Pearson Airport is approximately 15 to 25 minutes depending on traffic.
+Aircraft noise is generally less of an issue than buyers expect, because Markland Wood typically sits outside Pearson's primary landing corridors, though conditions vary with runway configuration and wind.
 The Gardiner Expressway and QEW are accessible within 5 to 10 minutes by car, making Markland Wood genuinely convenient for commuters who drive to work, travel frequently, or need access to western GTA destinations.
 For buyers who spend as much time in Mississauga or at the airport as they do downtown, the location is more advantageous than transit scores alone suggest.

 ~33